timeplus-io/proton/examples/nginx-access-logs-streaming/README.md

 ## Background
 The blog that we will using is my personal blog which I launched back in 2020.
 It's a [Ghost](https://ghost.org/) blog hosted on AWS.
 Ghost is written in JavaScript/Node.js and is completely [open source](https://github.com/tryghost/ghost).

-In production, the Ghost blog is deployed behind nginx which serves as a reverse proxy, so the Ghost blog is in fact two services:
+In production, the Ghost blog is deployed behind Nginx which serves as a reverse proxy, so the Ghost blog is in fact two services:
 * a Node.js web app that listens on port `2368`
-* an nginx web server that listens for incoming traffic on the standard HTTP/HTTPS ports `80` and `443`.
+* an Nginx web server that listens for incoming traffic on the standard HTTP/HTTPS ports `80` and `443`.
 It handles SSL termination for the Node.js app.

-The nginx access logs are regularly rotated so I have multiple rotated log files dating back to 4 years ago when the blog was first launched in `/var/log/nginx/`.
+The Nginx access logs are regularly rotated so I have multiple rotated log files dating back to 4 years ago when the blog was first launched in `/var/log/nginx/`.

 <details>
-<summary>nginx logs directory listing.</summary>
+<summary>Nginx logs directory listing.</summary>
 <pre>
 ll /var/log/nginx/
 total 2152